-- 1. Any person who subjects another person to sexual contact - A. Without consent of the victim, or - B. Who knew or should have known that the victim was physically or mentally incapable of resisting or appraising the nature of his or her conduct is guilty of sexual assault in either the second degree or third degree. - 2.
+- 1. Any person who subjects another person to sexual contact: - a. without consent of the victim, or - b. who knew or should have known that the victim was physically or mentally incapable of resisting or appraising the nature of his or her conduct is guilty of sexual assault in either the second degree or third degree. - 2.
 Sexual assault shall be in the second degree and is a Class IIA felony if the actor shall have caused serious personal injury to the victim. - 3.
 Sexual assault shall be in the third degree and is a Class I misdemeanor if the actor shall not have caused serious personal injury to the victim.

-Sexual assault of a child; second or third degree; penalties (R.R.S.
-Neb. §28-320-01):
+Sexual Assault of a child; second or third degree; penalties (R.R.S.
+Neb. §28-320.01)

 - 1. A person commits sexual assault of a child in the second or third degree if he or she subjects another person fourteen years of age or younger to sexual contact and the actor is at least nineteen years of age or older. - 2.
 Sexual assault of a child is in the second degree if the actor causes serious personal injury to the victim.
 Sexual assault of a child in the second degree is a Class II felony for the first offense. - 3.
 Sexual assault of a child is in the third degree if the actor does not cause serious personal injury to the victim.
 Sexual assault of a child in the third degree is a Class IIIA felony for the first offense. - 4.
-Any person who is found guilty of second degree sexual assault of a child under this section and who has previously been convicted - A. Under this section, or - B. Under section 28-319 of first degree or attempted first degree sexual assault, or - C. Under section 28-319.01 for first degree or attempted first degree sexual assault of a child, or - D. In any other state or federal court under laws with essentially the same elements as this section, section 28-319, or section 28-319.01 shall be guilty of a Class IC felony and shall be sentenced to a mandatory minimum term of twenty-five years in prison. - 5.
-Any person who is found guilty of third degree sexual assault of a child under this section and who has previously been convicted - A. Under this section, or - B. Under section 28-319 of first degree or attempted first degree sexual assault, or - C. Under section 28-319.01 for first degree or attempted first degree sexual assault of a child, or - D. In any other state or federal court under laws with essentially the same elements as this section, section 28-319, or 28-319.01 shall be guilty of a Class IC felony.
+Any person who is found guilty of second-degree sexual assault of a child under this section and who has previously been convicted: - a. under this section, or - b. under section 28-319 of first degree or attempted first degree sexual assault, or - c. under section 28-319.01 for first degree or attempted first degree sexual assault of a child, or - d. in any other state or federal court under laws with essentially the same elements as this section, section 28-319, or section 28-319.01 shall be guilty of a Class IC felony and shall be sentenced to a mandatory minimum term of twenty-five years in prison. - 5.
+Any person who is found guilty of third-degree sexual assault of a child under this section and who has previously been convicted: - a. under this section, - b. under section 28-319 of first degree or attempted first degree sexual assault, - c. under section 28-319.01 for first degree or attempted first degree sexual assault of a child, or - d. in any other state or federal court under laws with essentially the same elements as this section, section 28-319, or section 28-319.01 shall be guilty of a Class IC felony.

-Sexual assault; use of electronic communication device; prohibited acts; penalties (R.R.S.
-Neb. §28-320.02):
+Sexual Assault; use of electronic communication device; prohibited acts; penalties (R.R.S.
+Neb. §28-320.02)